irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 =========================================================
  ROC modifying BICAS output CDFs due for quality reasons
 =========================================================
-ROC sometimes modifies CDFs, *after* they have been produced by BICAS.
+ROC sometimes modifies CDFs, *after* they have been produced by BICAS and before they are officially delivered to SOAR.
 This may happen e.g. for time intervals when e.g. ANT3 has failed and QUALITY_FLAG is capped to 1 by ROC.
 See global attribute CAVEATS.